The Global Climate Strike, Plastic and Greta Thunberg

 Jenke works for RTL, a big TV channel.
 He observed the cleaning operations in the main office and made a suggestion to the company.
 They agreed and supported his idea, and the cleanup had amazing results.

-All the plastic bins were replaced by metal bins and each office only had one.
-The office personnel is required to dispose of their trash by getting up from their desks and taking it to the metal bin.
+Metal bins replaced all the plastic bins and each office only had one.
+It requires the office personnel to dispose of their trash by getting up from their desks and taking it to the metal bin.
 Once a week, this bin is emptied into the main collection bin on the street.
-The 4000 plastic waste bins were recycled into skateboards for children.
+They recycled the 4000 plastic waste bins into skateboards for children.

 Included in this very interesting documentary was Jenke’s trip to the Maldives.
 This YouTube video shows you how beautiful these islands are.